 The asset numbers are unique codes or tags to identify each asset.

-The carrying amounts in this list can be compared to the balances of non-current asset accounts in the ledger.
+The carrying amounts in the asset register can be compared to the balances of non-current asset accounts in the ledger.
 The values of these assets in the asset register (carrying amounts) should correspond with the balances of the T-accounts for these same assets.
-In other words, if the asset register, for example, shows three machines worth $30,000 each, then the "machinery" T-account in the general ledger should show a balance of $90,000.
+In other words, if the asset register, for example, shows three machines worth $30,000 each, then the machinery accounts in the general ledger should show a total carrying amount of $90,000.